 - But what about cross contamination?
 Be warned that the Glutino cookies do have a may contain statement that reads: “May contain milk, eggs, peanut and tree nuts“.
 I personally called their number yesterday, and according to the person I talked to they put that statement if the facility uses those ingredients at all.
 He did assure me that they have rigorous protocols where they will completely stop production and clean the machines for hours and test it before starting a new run, so I felt OK eating the cookies.
 Please, feel free to call them yourself, make sure you get the same response and eat at your own discretion and level of your own food allergies.

 Now, go grab your blender, and get to work for this cool, creamy raspberry pie!

 - 3/4 cup sugar

 - 1 cup CHILLED, full fat, canned coconut milk (found in the Asian section)*see note

-- 4 Tablespoons softened coconut oil
+- 4 Tablespoons softened coconut oil, or softened vegan butter

 - Fresh raspberries